SamFeltip/Blog-Content/On Leadership.md

 - Directs the whole
 - not the focus of attention

-## How do we lead like God?
+## How Do We Lead like God?

 Christ-like Leadership means you take the wheel, but you are leading in service of “the way”

 What if the cost of leadership was that you aimed not to be noticed?